jackyzha0/jackyzha0.github.io/content/thoughts/prototyping.md

 ### Wizard of Oz
 Method of testing a system that does not yet exist

--   human simulates system's intelligence and interacts with user
+-  Human simulates system's intelligence and interacts with user
--   user
+-  User
-    -   uses real or mock interface as expected
-    -   "Pay no attention to the man behind the curtain"
+    -  Uses real or mock interface as expected and is told "pay no attention to the man behind the curtain"
 -   "wizard" (sometimes hidden):
-    -   interprets subject's input according to a **preset algorithm**
+    -  Interprets subject's input according to a **preset algorithm**
-    -   has computer/screen behave in appropriate manner
+    -  Has computer/screen behave in appropriate manner

 Possible downside is that the human can over-/under-estimate the quality of the actual technology being simulated.